Uberspace/lab/source/guide_fmdserver.rst

     autorestart=yes
     startsecs=30

+In General:

 .. include:: includes/supervisord.rst

-You can user any sftp programm or your shell to copy your supervisord-fmd.ini.
+You can use any sftp programm or your shell to copy your supervisord-fmd.ini.
-Afterwards, ask ``supervisord`` to look for the new ``supervisord-fmd.ini`` file:
+Afterwards, ask ``supervisord`` to look for the new ``supervisord-fmd.ini`` file, in your case it will look like this:

 .. code-block:: bash